Web browser reports "Your connection is not private"

 - In Firefox, click "Advanced" and then "Accept the Risk and Continue" under the certificate warning.

-- In Edge, click "Details" under the certificate warning.
+- In Edge, click "Advanced" or "Details" under the certificate warning.

 Microsoft Internet Explorer